Enjoy Labor Day weekend with these popular events and entertainment.

 October 5, 6, 12, 13, 19 & 20

-This communal space for food business owners have opened their parking lot for a concert series that debuted last weekend and will continue until November 2nd.
+This communal space for food business owners has opened their parking lot for a concert series that debuted last weekend and will continue until November 2nd.
 There will be local musicians, beer, and of course food!
 If you prefer a laid back vibe, this is the spot for you.

 The Lot at Union Kitchen